sanity-io/groq-cli/readme.md

   Options
     -i, --input   One of: ndjson, json, null
-    -o, --output  One of: ndjson, json, pretty
-    -p, --pretty  Shortcut for --output=pretty
+    -o, --output  One of: ndjson, json, pretty, type-nodes -p, --pretty  Shortcut for --output=pretty
     -n, --ndjson  Shortcut for --input=ndjson --output=ndjson
+    -s, --schema  Path to a schema file, only required when output is set to "type-nodes"

   Input formats
     json      Reads a JSON object from stdin.